-Banksys and BCC are currently owned by a consortium of Belgium Banks including Fortis, Dexia, KBC and ING.
-They have combined unaudited 2005 revenues of approximately EUR 300 million and employ 1,100 people.
+The 2 companies have combined unaudited 2005 revenues of approximately EUR 300 million (under Belgium Gaap) and employ 1,100 people.

 Announcement of the Italian restructuring programme

 Despite good new business wins this year, the Italian market is getting more and more difficult and profitability is deteriorating.
 As a result, the Group has taken the decision to implement a significant restructuring programme in the country to reduce the number of management layers, re-profile the skills portfolio and replace sub-contractors by employees.
 The programme will be completed by the fourth quarter and the costs will be taken in the second half.